uhasker/getting-things-done-in-next-js/src/chapter4/06-working-with-multiple-tables.md

 | 3       | Write a task app      | todo        | 2          | Gain practical experience |
 ```

+Pay attention to the way the `inner join` statement looks like.
+Here you join the `task` table with the `project` table on the statement `task.project_id = project.id`.
+This means that every time we have a task whose project ID is equal to _some_ ID of a project, the two records will appear in the same row in the final result.

-Note that the 'Have fun' project doesn't appear in the table since there are no corresponding tasks.
+This is why the `Have fun` project doesn't appear in the table since there are no corresponding tasks.
-The same goes for the 'Think of a funny joke' task.
+The same goes for the `Think of a funny joke` task.

 ### Outer Joins

-If we wanted tasks/project that don't have corresponding projects/tasks to appear as well, we would need to use an **outer join** - either a **left outer join** or a **right outer join**.
+If we wanted tasks or projects that don't have corresponding projects or tasks to appear as well, we would need to use an **outer join**—either a **left outer join** or a **right outer join**.

-For example, if we wanted to get all tasks that don't have any associated project, we would need to use a left join:
+For example, if we wanted to get all tasks that don't have any associated project, we could use a left join:

 ```sql
 select task.id as task_id, task.title as task_title, task.status as task_status, project.id as project_id, project.name as project_name